 Office: Fine Arts 331

-Communications coursework tends to be broadly focused and multidisciplinary.
-As such, communications graduates have highly polished speaking and writing skills that help them stand out from the crowd, no matter what type of career they ultimately pursue.
+Communication coursework tends to be broadly focused and multidisciplinary.
+As such, communication graduates have highly polished speaking and writing skills that help them stand out from the crowd, no matter what type of career they ultimately pursue.

-Dominican’s communications programs help students develop what employers call “transferable skills”—the ability to:
+Dominican’s communication programs help students develop what employers call “transferable skills”—the ability to:

 - Work well with others